 Try this: Pretend like you were packing up to move.
 Take just your closet and your kitchen to start.
 What would you take?
 What would be worth moving and what would you be ready to give away?
 Start by decluttering your physical space and you’ll find your emotional space will start to become lighter and brighter as well.
 That over there, you don’t need it!

 3. Be Ready To Be Happy

-We often attended yoga classes taught by the Balinese.
+We often attended yoga classes taught by the Balinese while we were living in Bali.
 They offered what was called Happy Hatha, a most awesome mix of traditional hatha yoga with ridiculously amazing bursts of laughter yoga.
 Our first experience had us literally in tears.
 I didn’t stop laughing for two hours.
 It was amazing.
 Something our teacher, Eka Sukma said resonated with me.
 And it was that we need to be ready to be happy.